graninas/automatic-whitebox-testing-showcase/README.md

 ### Abstracting over the native libraries and types

 The problem is that we cannot operate by the types that are not serializable because this immediately makes the scenario unrecordable and unreplayable.
-Here is a sample.
+Why so?
 Back to the samples with database interaction, we might want to use a native connection type in the flows:

 ```haskell
 getStudentsCount :: String -> DB.Config -> Flow Int